 FA Cup Victory and Final Season (2015–2016)

-- FA Cup Victory (2016): The pinnacle of van Gaal’s time at United was winning the FA Cup, with Jesse Lingard scoring the winning goal in extra time.
+- FA Cup Victory (2016): The crowning achievement of van Gaal’s time at United came with success in the FA Cup, sealed by Jesse Lingard’s extra-time winner.

 Tactical Philosophy at Manchester United